DIAGNijmegen/rse-gcapi/docs/usage/archive/create_archive_items.md

 print("Uploaded cases and created archive items: " + archive_items)
 ```

-!!! info "Upload limits"
+!!! warning "Upload limits"
-    The number of yet unprocessed user uploads have limits.
+    The number of yet unprocessed uploads have limits.
 For large processing batches these exceptions will need to be handled.
 One way is [using a retry strategy](../../usage/retries/handling_limits.md).